Market

 material either individually or in the aggregate) have been advanced or loaned or invested (either from

-borrowed funds or share premium or any other sources or kind of funds) by the Company to or in any
+borrowed funds or share premium or any other sources or kind of funds) by the Company to or in any other

-recorded in writing or otherwise, that the Intermediary shall,
+writing or otherwise, that the Intermediary shall,

 • Whether, directly or indirectly lend or invest in other persons or entities identified in any manner